 Step 3: Restore your data

 Corruption of system files usually occurs when the system shuts down suddenly, making it impossible for you to access your hard drive and thus your system.
-Some of the reasons for the corruption of the system files include power surges, use of malicious program, accidental closure of a running program and improper shutting down of the PC.
+Some of the reasons for the corruption of the system files include power surges, use of malicious programs, accidental closure of a running program, and improper shutting down of the PC.

 If the hard drive's disk format or file system is not compatible with your system, then it can also trigger this hard disk problem.
 To fix this, you can just format the drive.
 Simply connect it to your system, open My Computer, and right-click the hard drive's icon.
 Go to the "Format" option and select the file system to a compatible format (like NTFS).
 Click on the "Start" button to wipe the existing data on the drive and reset its file format.

 This is a fatal error that users get while working on an internal or external hard drive.
 While it is mostly linked to a hardware issue related to a device, sometimes even a logical error can also trigger this situation.
 If you are trying to access or copy a file that is no longer available, then you will get a hard disk error like this.
 Apart from a loose connection, a corrupt configuration, or incompatible driver can also be a trigger.